-6.3 Temporary Cost Offer Methodology.
+6.4 Temporary Cost Offer Methodology

-- (a) As an option, Market Sellers may utilize the temporary cost offer methodology to calculate a generation resource's cost-based offer while developing a new Fuel Cost Policy in good faith for the following: - (i) New gGeneration resources that initiate participation in the PJM Energy Market - (ii) Generation resources transferring ownership from one Market Seller to another Market Seller - (iii) Generation resources that have an expired Fuel Cost Policy - (b) The temporary cost offer methodology shall be comprised of the index settle price, described below, at the PJM-assigned commodity pricing point multiplied by heat input curves submitted by the Market Seller, as described in Manual 15.
-Index settle price shall mean: - be based on the published value at the close of the current business day for the cost-based offer entered for the following Operating Dayequal to the previous day's index settle price for the entire electric day. - be based on the published value at the close of the current business day for the cost-based offer entered for the following Operating Dayequal to the previous day's index settle price, and updated prior to the start of the electric Operating Day to reflect the:
+- (a) As an option, Market Sellers may utilize the temporary cost offer methodology to calculate a generation resource's cost-based offer while developing a new Fuel Cost Policy in good faith for the following: - (i) Generation resources that initiate participation in the PJM Energy Market - (ii) Generation resources transferring from one Market Seller to another Market Seller - (iii) Generation resources that have an expired Fuel Cost Policy - (b) The temporary cost offer methodology shall be comprised of the index settle price, described below, at the PJM-assigned commodity pricing point multiplied by heat input curves submitted by the Market Seller, as described in Manual 15.

+For generation resources that opt-out of intraday offers, the last published closing index settle price shall be used for all hours of the Operating Day.